jpedrocf/DataScienceProject/README.md

 - **SWALLOWING_DIFFICULTY**: Indicates swallowing difficulty (`1` for Yes, `0` for No)
 - **CHEST_PAIN**: Indicates chest pain (`1` for Yes, `0` for No)
 - **LUNG_CANCER**: Indicates lung cancer diagnosis (`YES` for diagnosed, `NO` for not diagnosed)

-## Conclusion
-The **Lung Cancer Dataset** is a valuable resource for researchers and healthcare professionals.
-With detailed patient demographics, medical history, and clinical data, this dataset empowers advancements in lung cancer research and AI-driven health technologies.

-**Total Number of Parameters**: 16
-**Format**: JSON, CSV

-We encourage researchers to utilize this dataset to drive innovation and improve patient outcomes in the fight against lung cancer.